tyronechen/SARS-CoV-2/introduction.md

 ## 2.1 Quick

 You can install this directly as an R package from gitlab.
-Note that you may get errors if you don't have libgit2 and freetype libraries installed (these are not R packages).
+Note that you may get errors if you don't have `libgit2` and `freetype` libraries installed (these are not R packages).

-    install.packages("devtools") 2.4.4
+    install.packages("devtools")
     library("devtools")
-    install_gitlab("tyagilab/sars-cov-2", subdir="multiomics", build_vignettes=TRUE, INSTALL_opts="--no-multiarch")
+    install_git("https://github.com/tyronechen/SARS-CoV-2.git", subdir="multiomics", build_vignettes=FALSE, INSTALL_opts="--no-multiarch")

 The actual script used to run the pipeline is not directly callable but provided as a separate script.